tardyp/cctrial/README.rst

 cctrial is designed for a specific workflow, which helps doing big refactors that break lots of tests.

+cctrial smart mode can run only the tests that import the modified file.

 cctrial is not designed to replace trial, for all other usecases.

 Installation